2019 SDRF GRANT PROGRAM

-The 2018 Solano Disaster Relief Grant application cycle is open and SCF is accepting funding requests from eligible applicants now thru November 9, 2018.
+The 2019 Solano Disaster Relief Grant application cycle is currently closed and will open on March 1, 2019.
 Qualified 501(c)(3) charitable organizations serving Solano and Napa residents are eligible to apply.

 The Solano Disaster Relief Fund was established to support recovery and rebuilding efforts.
 SCF is not able to support individuals with cash grants, but grants from this Fund will help the nonprofits that are providing direct services to individuals and families.
 SCF is not able to support individuals with cash grants.